Coarse-to-Fine Latent Diffusion for Pose-Guided Person Image Synthesis: Conclusion

 \section{Conclusion}

 This paper presents a novel Coarse-to-Fine Latent Diffusion (CFLD) method for Pose-Guided Person Image Synthesis (PGPIS).
 We circumvent the potential overfitting problem by decoupling the fine-grained appearance and pose information controls.
 Our proposed Perception-Refined Decoder (PRD) and Hybrid-Granularity Attention module (HGA) enable a high-level semantic understanding of person images, while also preserving texture details through a coarse-to-fine learning curriculum.
 Extensive experiments demonstrate that CFLD outperforms the state of the arts in PGPIS both quantitatively and qualitatively.
-Our future work will investigate whether the CFLD can be extended to more general image synthesis tasks besides PGPIS.
+Our future work will investigate whether the CFLD can be extended to more downstream tasks that suffer from inferior data like person re-identification~\cite{lu2022improving,yuan2024hap} and domain adaptation~\cite{lu2024mlnet,shen2023collaborative}, since our training paradigm yields both a pre-trained feature network and a powerful generator for augmentation.

+\textbf{Acknowledgments.} This work was supported in part by the National Natural Science Foundation of China (U22A2095, 62276281).

 {

 }